John B. Robbins

-Education and Career
+Education and career

 John Bennett Robbins was born December 1, 1932 in Brooklyn, New York to parents Harry Robbins and Matilda (née Bender) Robbins, owners of the Cornell Paper and Box Company in the borough’s Red Hook area.
 Harry Robbins’ father, Philip Rabinowitz was a Soviet emigrant as the last of a line of prominent rabbis from Minsk, in modern day Belarus.
 Rabinowitz lost his American rabbinical post for publicly supporting labor unions, an issue of contention for some members of his congregation.
 By the time John was born, Harry had changed his name to Robbins after facing discrimination and violence from coworkers.
 “It’s O.K. to be Jewish, but you don’t have to die for it,” Dr. Robbins had quoted his father as saying.

-Robbins received his undergraduate and medical degrees from New York University followed by his residency at Massachusetts General Hospitall as well as graduate training in infectious disease and immunology from the University of Florida.
+Robbins received his undergraduate and medical degrees from New York University followed by his residency at Massachusetts General Hospital as well as graduate training in infectious disease and immunology from the University of Florida.
 While he was trained as a pediatrician, he turned to research with work at the Weizmann Institute of Science in Israel before moving back to New York.
 He held the position of Associate Professor of Pediatrics and Immunology at Albert Einstein College of Medicine in New York for 3 years before beginning his career at the NICHD as a part of the NIH in 1970.
 In 1969, Robbins met Rachel Schneerson, a Polish Immigrant who had trained in Israel and had arrived in New York to be an instructor in the Department of Pediatrics and the Laboratory of Immunology at Albert Einstein College of Medicine.
 The two became a research team, “dedicated to developing vaccines to protect children from bacterial diseases.”

 Robbins and Schneerson came to the NICHD in 1970 after being recruited by the Institute’s then Scientific Director Charles Lowe.
 In 1974, the two went to the Division of Bacterial Products, where Robbins was named chief of the division, at the Bureau of Biologics within the U.S. Food and Drug Administration.
 They returned to the NICHD in 1983 to head the Laboratory of Developmental and Molecular Immunity within the Division of Intramural Research.
 In 1998, Schneerson and Robbins were named heads of the Section on Bacterial Disease Pathogenesis and Immunity.
 The two continued leading the lab until their retirement in July 2012.